 Document

-Represents an electronic version of the paper that would have been sent as paper.
+An electronic equivalent of a document that would otherwise be filed on paper in a traditional, non-electronic fashion.

 Docketing

-The process invoked when a court receives a pleading, order, or notice, when no errors in transmission or in presence of required content have occurred, and when the pleading, order, or notice is recorded as a part of the official record.
+The process invoked when a court receives a pleading, order or notice, with no errors in transmission or in presentation of required content, and records it as a part of the official record.

 Filer

-Attorneys or pro se litigants are individuals who assemble and submit Filings (data and documents).
+An attorney, judicial official or a pro se (self-represented) litigant who electronically provides filings (combinations of data and documents) for acceptance and filing by a court, or who has successfully filed filings with a court.

 Filing

-Electronic document collection that has been assembled for filing on a designated court case.
+An electronic submission (with any associated data, one or many lead and connected documents, and the like) that has been assembled for the purpose of being filed, either into a specified court case, or to initiate a new court case.

 Major Design Element (MDE)

 A logical grouping of operations representing a significant business process supported by ECF 5.0.
-Each MDE operation receives one or more messages, returns a synchronous response message, and optionally sends an asynchronous response message back to the original sender.
+Each MDE operation receives one or more messages, returning a synchronous response message (a reaction to a message received) and returning an OPTIONAL asynchronous (later) response message to the originating message sender.
+An MDE in ECF is comparable to a UML “Component”, “Port” or “Class” with the “implementationClass” stereotype.

 Message

 Information transmitted between MDEs that consists of a well-formed XML document that is valid against one of the defined message structure schemas in the ECF 5.0 specification.
 A message may be related to one or more attachments in a manner defined in the ECF 5.0 specification.
+A Message in ECF is comparable to a UML “Parameter” or “Class” with the “Type” stereotype.

 Message Transmission